Luminous Mexico Photo Tour – Yucatan, Oaxaca, & The Last Mayans

 Luminous Mexico Photo Tour Adventure

-Group orientation and travel photography workshop will be conducted by Sina at our hotel near the beach starting at 4 pm.
+Group orientation and travel/night photography workshop will be conducted by Sina at our hotel near the beach starting at 3 pm.
 She will cover some key points on the itinerary that showcase the unique nature of Mexico and tips on how to best take advantage of its extraordinary photo opportunities.
-Sunset shoot and special Welcome Dinner follow.
+It will then be time for your first afternoon/sunset shoot of the trip followed by a very special Welcome Dinner.

-Arrive in Mayan Tulum early afternoon to see the “Flying Men of Papantla” and photograph their breathtaking performance on a rotating tower.
-Afrer lunch we meet again with these “Voladores” and have a private photo shoot on cliffs above the sea.
-Tonight at Tulum we will be the only ones there to photograph the exquisite ancient temple scene at nightfall, utelizing slow shutter speeds.
+Day 2 – Cancún – Tulum – Of Flying Men & Starry Ruins Arrive in Mayan Tulum early afternoon to see the “Flying Men of Papantla” and photograph their breathtaking performance on a rotating tower.
+After lunch we meet again with these “Voladores” and have a private photo shoot where they will introduce us a bit more to the customs and traditions of their region.
+Tonight at Tulum we will be the only ones there to photograph the exquisite ancient temple scene under the milky way, utilizing slow shutter speeds.

-Day 3 – Tulum – Muyil – Mystic Temples & Traditional Costumes
+Day 3 – Tulum – Muyil – Mystical Ruins & Colorful Attire

 Return to the ancient temple grounds to meet the sunrise and have another chance to capture grand mystic scenes from new angles under different skies.
-Then explore and photograph the ruins in golden morning light before going back to the hotel for a relaxing breakfast by the sea.
+Then explore and photograph the ruins in golden morning light before going back to the hotel for a relaxing breakfast.
+Those who would like to could also drive back to the hotel before sunrise.
 Later we will venture to the jungle ruins of Muyil, where few tourists dare to tread!
-Pending special permit, we will be accompanied by locals wearing colorful “huipil”.
+Afterwards we will be accompanied by locals wearing colorful “huipil” in a nearby jungle.

 Day 4 – Tulum – Valladolid – Riviera Maya and a Cave of Light